suhankins/keycap_config_decoder/README.md

 # keycap_config.xml Decoder

 Decodes and encodes `keycap_config.xml` file, found in a bunch of Sega games like Crazy Taxi, Sonic Adventure DX, Valkyria Chronicles, and others.

-`keycap_config.xml` contains generated keyboard and Xbox controller button icons to be used in-game.
+It stores generated keyboard and Xbox controller button icons to be used in-game.

 ## Guide